Azure-Samples/azure-health-data-and-ai-samples/samples/medtech-service-mappings/calculatedcontent/multiple-fhir-observations/README.md

 Based on these observation in the test device message:

-- HeartRate
+- heartrate
-- Steps
+- steps
-- Hrv
+- hrv
-- BloodPressure
+- bloodpressure